nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-Feel free to skip this user guide if you deem it lengthy or not have time to read.
+Feel free to skip this user guide if you deem it lengthy or do not have time to read.
 Duke provides all the guide you need
 :wink:

 ## Commands available